 Self-talk is very important when you are dealing with a chronic illness.
-What you say to yourself can make a different in how you are going to deal with a tough day and how you can keep a better day going.
+What you say to yourself can make a difference in how you are going to deal with a tough day and how you can keep a better day going.
 The problem in what you say to yourself is that it takes practice to say good things and healing things to ourselves.
 Chronic illness will leave you feeling depressed and alone and often just ready to give up on life itself.

 I hope this article that I found will give you some ideas of what to say to yourself when you are feeling really down.
 When depressed it is much harder to find good things to think and say about ourselves so this is a tool I hope you can put in your toolbox to help you.

-We tend inflict so much suffering upon ourselves through negative self- talk.
+We tend to inflict so much suffering upon ourselves through negative self- talk.
 It’s really amazing when you think about it.
 So much suffering due to words running through our minds…

-In this post I’d like to share my top 10 self-damaging things we tend to say to ourselves.
+In this post, I’d like to share my top 10 self-damaging things we tend to say to ourselves.
 I have my own experience with negative self-talk, believe me!